Picture this...

 In other words, it’s better to try to sell the conversation, not the meeting.

-If your sales email sign off doesn’t include a clear picture of who you are, you better believe your prospect is going to hit that delete button faster than you can say pipeline.
+If your sales email sign off doesn’t show who you are, your prospect is going to hit that delete button faster than you can say pipeline.

-It’s important for the recipient to know who is contacting them so they don’t classify you as spam.
+The recipient needs to know who is contacting them so they don’t classify you as spam.
 And the more credible you look, the more open they will be to talking to you.

-Think of it this way–would you consider replying to a cold email signed J. McPeanuts, VP of Peanuts Inc.?
-Actually, that sounds like it could lead to a fun conversation.
+Image this – would you respond to a cold email signed J. McPeanuts, VP of Peanuts Inc.?
+Actually, that might be an enjoyable chat.
 But you get the point.

-Providing contact information is crucial when you’re thinking about how to end a sales email to increase response rate.
+Providing contact information is important when considering how to end a sales email to boost replies.

-Sure, everyone knows they can click Reply to answer an email, but showcasing contact info such as your phone number, business website, link to a customer success story, link to your calendar, and/or a link to your LinkedIn profile will make it even easier for your prospects to reach you and learn more about you.
+Sure, everyone knows they can click Reply to answer an email.
+But showing this contact info will make it even easier for your prospects to reach you or learn more about you:

-Plus it boosts your credibility factor exponentially, which gets you one step closer to the edge and I’m about to break getting a reply.
+Plus it boosts your credibility factor, which gets you one step closer to the edge and I’m about to break getting a reply.

 You know why it’s important to perfect your sales email sign off; now it’s time to execute.